Back to the articles

 The actual measurement report

-The material report
+The materials report

-The materials report contains, among other things, notes and information on:
+The materials report contains, among other things, notes and information on

-• Geometry, dimensional inspection
+• Geometry, dimensional check

 • Function test